adrien2p/medusa-extender/docs/README.md

 - :tada: Create custom route and attach custom service to handle it.

 > Do you need to add new routes for new features?
-Do you want to receive webhook?
+Do you want to receive webhooks?
 > It is easy to do it now.

-- :bulb: Handle entity events from subscriber as easy as possible through the provided decorators.
+- :bulb: Handle entity events from subscribers as easily as possible through the provided decorators.

 > Emit an event (async/sync) from your subscriber and then register a new handler in any of your files.
 Just use the `OnMedusaEntityEvent` decorator.